Shafeek Nader

-Shafeek Nader (شفيق نادر) (1926–1986) was the first son of Rose Nader, and older brother of Ralph Nader, Laura Nader and Claire Nader.
+Shafeek Nader (شفيق نادر) (6 March 1926 – 19 October 1986) was the first son of Rose Nader, and older brother of Ralph, Laura, and Claire Nader.
 He was a community advocate and the principal founder of Northwestern Connecticut Community College.
 After his death in 1986, the Shafeek Nader Trust was created in his honor.
 Nader was a graduate of the University of Toronto.

+Biography

+Shafeek Nader was born March 6, 1926 in Winsted, Connecticut to Rose and Nathra Nader, who ran a local restaurant.
+He served in the U.S. Navy in World War II, and returned to Winsted to finish high school, graduating from the Gilbert School in 1947.

+He graduated from the University of Toronto in 1952 with a degree in anthropology and studied law at Boston University.
+In 1965, he and a group of friends founded Northwestern Connecticut Community College, of which he served as the chairman of the board.
+Nader went on to work for the American Association of Community and Junior Colleges.

+On October 19, 1986, he died of prostate cancer in San Diego.